-4" x 8" Flex Pipe Coupling Quality Stainless Steel Triple Ply
+4" x 8 in.
+Flex Pipe Exhaust Coupling Quality Stainless Heavy Duty Double Ply

 How to use this Flex Pipe:

 Measure the outside diameter (OD) of your exhaust pipe where you will be installing the flex pipe.
 Then, measure the length of the flex pipe that you are replacing (do not only measure the visible flex portion, flex pipes are always measured from weld to weld).
 Once you have these dimensions, use the chart above to determine the proper part # to purchase.
 Some flex pipes come with the option of pipe extensions already welded on to the flex.
 Extensions give you the option to expand the pipe size, if needed, for those odd-ball sized exhaust systems.
 Extensions allow for easier installation in some situations, and also allow for clamping.
 However, we always recommend welding to ensure a proper seal.
 Please note: flex pipes without extensions CANNOT be clamped, and must be welded.
 If your application requires a flex pipe next to an exhaust flange, DO NOT weld the flex pipe directly to the flange.
 Instead, weld it to exhaust pipe and weld the pipe to the flange.
 Flex pipes are NOT intended to replace bends such as those found in tailpipes.
 Flex pipes are NOT intended to be installed near the engine as it will cause it to overheat.
 Such use is likely to damage the flex and is NOT covered by warranty.